eldesh/ghaction-sandbox/README.md

     `List` except for `(::)` plus Haskell-inspired helpers such as `nub`, `intercalate`, and `groupBy`, all implemented the Elm way.

+- Data.Maybe

+    Expose all standard maybe functions from `Maybe` module, and provides many other utility functions on maybes.

 - Data.Ord

     Utilities working on comparable values.